 A student attending ACM assumes responsibility for conduct compatible with the mission of the college as an education institution.
 Students have the responsibility to submit coursework that is the result of their own thought, research, or self-expression.
 Students must follow all instructions given by faculty or designated college representative when taking examinations, placement assessments, tests, quizzes, and evaluations.
 Actions constituting scholastic dishonesty include, but are not limited to, plagiarism, cheating, fabrication, collusion, and falsifying documents.
 Penalties for scholastic dishonesty will depend upon the nature of the violation and may range from lowering a grade on one assignment to failing the course and/or expulsion from the college.
 Academic dishonesty such as, but not limited to, the following may result in IMMEDIATE dismissal from the MLT program and withdrawal from all MLT courses.
-If the withdrawal date has passed the student will be given a "D" for each course.

 - 1. Submitting homework assignments copied from others.
 Both the student and the student that the material was borrowed from will receive a "0" for the assignment and may be subject to the Academic Dishonesty Process and dismissal from the program. - 2.
 Falsifying laboratory results. - 3.
-Printing out examinations and copying to give to other students - 4.
+Printing out examinations and copying to give to other students. - 4.
+Taking pictures of examinations to share with others. - 5.
 Cheating on examination.